Why QA Testing is Essential for Software Development

 QA teams catch the problems before the customers do.
 Hence, becoming the best friend of the developer, the same as editor to a writer.
 Each stage of the development process needs a QA to assure it meets the required standards.

-It refers to both external and internal features of the software.
+It refers to both the external and internal features of the software.
 QA analyses software reliability to determine the defects.
 And by a defect, we mean anything that does not match the requirements of the client.

 Software quality can be measured with two main categories: